kyleMcCoy05/McEditor/README.md

 # McEditor
-A basic text editor using python and tkinter
+A basic text editor using python, tkinter and ttkbootstrap